MicrosoftDocs/connected-spaces/articles/transparency-note.md

 The preview release of Dynamics 365 Connected Spaces enables the following scenarios to make retail store operations more efficient and improve customer experiences:

 - **Display effectiveness.** Create the real-world equivalent of the digital customer engagement funnel for promotions.
-This capability allows merchandisers and store managers to measure the effectiveness of promotions/displays within the store, tracking shopper footfall and engagement as defined by time spent in front of display.
+This capability allows merchandisers and store managers to measure the effectiveness of promotions/displays within the store, tracking shopper footfall and engagement as defined by time spent in front of the display.

 - **Queue management.** Monitor queue wait time and queue lengths to improve shopper experience and provide informed insights for employee shift management.